OpenBB-finance/OpenBB/website/content/terminal/reference/economy/spread.md

 ---
 title: spread
-description: 'Documentation page for ''spread'' software: a tool designed to generate bond spread matrix.
+description: "'Documentation page for ''spread'' software: a tool designed to generate" bond spread matrix.
 This tool is parametrizable, allowing users to customize its outputs.'
 keywords: